subframe7536/maple-font/source/README.md

 ### 3. Modify build config (optional)

-if you want to custom build the font, like freeze some font features or , you can modify the config option in [build.py](./build.py)
+if you want to custom build the font, like freeze some font features, you can modify the config option in [build.py](./build.py)

 ### 4. Run Build Script